Sean-Driscoll/Edge-Data-Store-Docs/V1/Egress/Egress.md

     - Account used in an egress configuration needs permissions to create AF elements and element templates, as well as PI points
 1. Configure PI Web API to use *Basic* authentication

-> **Note**  The certificate used by PI Web API must be trusted by the device running EDS, otherwise the egress configuration *ValidateEndpointCertificate* property needs to be set to false (this can be the case with a **self-signed certificate** but should only be used for testing purposes).
+> **Note:** The certificate used by PI Web API must be trusted by the device running EDS, otherwise the egress configuration *ValidateEndpointCertificate* property needs to be set to false (this can be the case with a **self-signed certificate** but should only be used for testing purposes).